 Even entry-level jobs in this field pay from $47,000 a year to more than $60,000, according to recent surveys.
 If you are already experienced, mention details of your previous work in a cover letter.
 This might make you valuable compared to other applicants.

-Salary and outlook: The median salary for IT managers is $135,800 per year and job growth is projected to be 12 percent, which is faster than average for most occupations.
+Salary and outlook: The median salary for IT managers or computer programmers is $135,800 per year and job growth is projected to be 12 per cent, which is faster than average for most occupations.

 5. Occupational Therapy Assistant

 If you like a job that keeps you physically active and involved in helping others, consider becoming an occupational therapy assistant (OTA).
 This job will allow you to enter the well-paid, fast-growing field of occupational therapy with a two-year degree.